Kathryn Jones (nee Haddad)

 MERRILLVILLE, IN — Kathryn "Dolly" Jones (nee Haddad), 91, of Merrillville, passed away on Saturday, December 5, 2020, at home.

 Kathryn was employed by Western Union for 24 years and GW Berkheimer for 30 years.
-She was a member of the Eastern Stars, Olive Chapter #396, and past Worthy High Priestess of Gary Shrine #3 Order of the White Shrine of Jerusalem.
+She was a member of the Order of the Eastern Star, Olive Chapter #396, and past Worthy High Priestess of Gary Shrine #3 Order of the White Shrine of Jerusalem.
 Kathryn was a loving wife, mother, grandmother and great-grandmother.

 Visit Kathryn's online guestbook at www.GeisenFuneralHome.com 219-663-2500.